oxform/financial-statement-calculator/README.md

 # Financial Statement Calculator

 This project is a full-stack application that calculates financial statements using AI.
-It consists of a React frontend and an Express.js backend, with integration to Anthropic's Claude AI and AWS Textract for processing financial documents.
+It consists of a React frontend and an Express.js backend, with integration to Anthropic's Claude AI and AWS Textract for validating and calculating financial documents.

 ## 📁 Project Structure